woog97/woog97.github.io/index.md

 # i am woog.

-### i studied math in undergrad, now spend my time programming
+### i studied math in undergrad, now spend my time programming and exploring various hobbies.
+some of my projects and interests are listed below. when not pursuing academic things, i engage with theravada buddhism.

 ## projects